W3Warp/RestartThatApp/README.md

 		also, the script will write Event entry in "Windows Powershell" found under "Applications and Service Logs"

 		Whitelist:
-		Applications on the list will not be restarted if they crash.
-Follow the current format to add/remove.
+		Applications on this list will not be restarted if they crash.
+Follow the current format below to add/remove.